Epsilon Reticuli

-Epsilon Reticuli, Latinized from ε Reticuli, is a double star approximately 59 light-years away in the constellation of Reticulum.
+Epsilon Reticuli, Latinized from ε Reticuli, is a double star approximately 60 light-years away in the southern constellation of Reticulum.
+The brighter member is visible to the naked eye with an apparent visual magnitude of 4.44.
 The primary component is an orange subgiant, while the secondary is a white dwarf.
 The two stars share a common motion through space and hence most likely form a binary star system.
 The brighter star should be easily visible without optical aid under dark skies in the southern hemisphere.
 In 2000, an extrasolar planet was confirmed to be orbiting the primary star in the system.

 Star system

-The primary component, Epsilon Reticuli A, is a subgiant star with a stellar classification of K2IV, indicating that the fusing of hydrogen in its core is coming to an end and it is in the process of expanding to a red giant.
+The primary component, Epsilon Reticuli A, is a subgiant star with a stellar classification of K2III–IV, indicating that the fusing of hydrogen in its core is coming to an end and it is in the process of expanding to a red giant.
 With an estimated mass of about 1.5 times the solar mass, it was probably an F0 star while in the main sequence.
 It has a radius of 3.18 times the solar radius, a luminosity of 6.2 the solar luminosity and an effective temperature of 4,961 K. As is typical of stars with giant planets, it has a high metallicity, with an iron abundance 82% larger than the Sun's.

 The secondary star, Epsilon Reticuli B, is known as a visual companion since 1930, and in 2006 was confirmed as a physical companion on the basis of its common proper motion.
 It was noted that its color indices are incompatible with a main sequence object, but are consistent with a white dwarf.
 This was confirmed in 2007 by spectroscopic observations, that showed the absorption spectrum typical of a hydrogen-rich white dwarf (spectral type DA).
 This star has a visual apparent magnitude of 12.5 and is located at a separation of 13 arcseconds, corresponding to a projected physical separation of 240 AU and an orbital period of more than 2,700 years.